dmbernaal/clairvoyance/README.md

 Data augmentation method for tabular-structured data.

 ## About
 Clairvoyance is an **experimental** approach to performing *data augmentation* on any tabular-structured dataset.
-Data augmentation is a common method used in training computer vision models - allowing for better regualization of the model. *tabular structured here means SQL, CSV formatted data*.
+Data augmentation is a common method used in training computer vision models - allowing for better regularization of the model. *tabular structured here means SQL, CSV formatted data*.

 Here we take the same intuition of adding 'additional dimensions' to a raw dataset, with the purpose of generating more data.
 The hypothesis here is that with appropriately augmented data, the deep learning model will both generalize better and perform better than baseline.